hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

     plt.xlabel(r'$\beta J$')
     plt.ylabel('# psips on diagonal')

-.. [review] - JSS: define excitation level to be difference between bra and ket.

 The source of this problem can be investigated by analysing the distribution of psips on different excitation levels of the density matrix where we see the weight redistributes from the diagonal to highly excited determinants.
+Here the excitation level defines the difference between the bra and ket of a density matrix element i.e., number of spin flips or number of particle-hole pairs for electronic systems.
 This was calculated in anticipation of this result using the ``excit_dist`` option in the operators table:

 .. plot::